Pancreatic cancer screening

 This screening programme cannot stop you getting pancreatic cancer.
 But the aim is to diagnose the disease at an early stage when it is easier to treat and is more likely to be curable.
 It is also part of a research programme that is trying to improve the genetic tests available for cancer of the pancreas.

 EUROPAC run a register of families at high risk of pancreatic cancer.
 This is part of their research to identify faulty genes that increase risk of cancer of the pancreas.
 High risk families fill in a questionnaire and have blood samples taken when they join the register.
-If you think your family may be at risk, talk to your own doctor.
-He or she can put you in touch with the EUROPAC office.
+If you think your family may be at risk of pancreatic cancer, talk to your own doctor.
+They can put you in touch with the EUROPAC office.

 Question about cancer?
 Contact our information nurse team